goguava-ai/guava-voice-index/README.md

 ### 📩 Submission

-To submit a voice agent system for GVI evaluation, visit [WEBSITE URL].
+To submit a voice agent system for GVI evaluation, visit http://goguava.ai/gvi.

 ---